cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 # Bank - Send Tokens - with Keplr

 CosmJs allows you to connect with [Keplr](https://chrome.google.com/webstore/detail/keplr/dmkamcknogkgcdfhhbddcghachkejeap), the widely used browser extension, to manage your private keys.
-In a previous section you used the command-line and CosmJs to issue commands to the Theta dev net.
+In a previous section you used the command-line and CosmJs to issue commands to the Theta testnet.
 Here, you will do the same but with a GUI and a Keplr flavor.

 Optionally you can connect your locally-started Cosmos blockchain like `simd` and do the same.